uklg/django-site-docker-sndj/README.md

 cp -pr /usr/local/lib/python3.8/site-packages/django/contrib/admin /app/staticfiles/

-Now these files can be added to the admin and added to git
+Now these files can be added to the admin and added to git locally as they are in the repo now